-7) Applicants applying for special tour to China (self-driving, hiking, cycling, horse-riding, hot air balloon, or other expeditions) should provide an original of Invitation Letter for Tourist issued by Authorized Travel Agency.
+7) Applicants applying for special tour to China (hiking, cycling, horse-riding, hot air balloon, or other expeditions) should provide an original of Invitation Letter for Tourist issued by Authorized Travel Agency.

 a) Tourism administration bureau of Chinese province, autonomous region or municipality directly under the Central Government.

 b) CITS Group Corporation, CITS Head Office, CTS Head Office, CYTS, etc.